willtscott/inquire-boulder-chatbot/planning/project-journal.md

     Feedback from Prodigy? none
     cold-contact senior members? both
     Perhaps use averaged Word2Vec instead of TFIDF for chatbot...
-* Updated resume, post-roast
-* Applied to Voyant, cold-contacted 2 employees.
-* Worked on BVSD application
-Day 2
-* Cancelled lunch meeting w/ Penlink
-* Response from Voyant - meeting this week?
-* Received feedback from Beula at Prodigy - did great on coding challenge, but going with more experienced candidate.
-Keeping in touch.
-* 1 hr Python practice
 Day 3
-* Worked on BVSD application
 * Determined that Dialogflow API can indeed be eliminated currently Day 4
 * Finished hand-cleaning dataset up to entry 251 (end), although it is far from perfect for chatbot application.
-Day 5
-* Submitted BVSD application
-* Meeting w/ JJ of Voyant
 Day 6
 * Redefined q-n-a pair separation function and used new results to find errors in dataset, so revisited hand-cleaning.

 # Week 13
 Day 1
 * Attended Databricks Unified Analytics workshop - Takeaway: Faster/Better than plain Spark w/ tools to bring engineering and ML together.
-* Contacted WilderAI
-* Updated test set with stripped strings and started experimenting with ngrams in CountVectorizer Day 2
+* Updated test set with stripped strings and started experimenting with ngrams in CountVectorizer Day 3
-* Meeting with PenLink, Data Detectives folks, and Analyze Boulder
-* Job search and networking
-Day 3
-* Updating text processing notebooks into script sequence
+* Updating text processing notebooks into script sequence Day 4
-* Job search and networking followup to previous day's contacts Day 4
-* Follow-up with Carbon Black and Voyant
 * Continued updating of script sequence from processing notebook
 * GCP credit: $222.40 with 258 days remaining.
 Loss of $26 in last 10 days = $2.60/day
 * Successfully redeployed new version of bot, minus Dialogflow API, with new commands.
 Reset service running on one cluster.
-* Applied to IBM
-Day 5
-* Attended BVSD job fair

 # Week 14
 Day 1
 * Office Hours w/ SM
-* Call with Voyant, interview tomorrow!
 * Testing out IBM Watson integration - interface not friendly, but seems pretty powerful already.
-* Reached out to new IBM contact, JJ
 * GCP credit: $216.27 with 255 days remaining, averaging $6 over 3 days = $2/day = cheaper without Dialogflow API!?
 Day 2
 * Met with AC from Onehot Labs
-* Mock interview with AT from SM
-* Interview with Voyant - OK!?
-* Downloaded Word2Vec model pretrained on Google News
+* Downloaded Word2Vec model pretrained on Google News Day 3
-* Boulder Python meetup about Spline models
-Day 3
 * Attended CWA talk about Effects of AI on Business and Labor
 * Attempted to run pretrained Word2Vec - model loading took 1hr17min...........